 12 Diseases of Palms In South Florida Landscapes [Prevent It!]

 There are 12 known diseases of palms in South Florida and the ones that kill your palms are not curable but most are preventable.
 8 of the palm diseases in South Florida have no cure yet.
+It is crucial for palm owners to remain vigilant and informed about these diseases to protect their trees effectively.
+Recently, a new landscape pest in Florida has emerged, compounding the challenges faced by palm caretakers.
+This pest not only poses a threat to palm health but also affects other ornamental plants, making it essential to adopt integrated pest management practices.

 12 Diseases of Palms In South Florida Landscapes